smart-teddy-project-hhs/SmartTeddy/README.md

 Please read [CONTIBUTING.md](https://github.com/hwpvanholsteijn/Smartteddy/blob/master/CONTRIBUTING.md) in the root of the repository and contribute by adding your own services.

-For additional support look in the wiki's on github and additional architectural documentation can be found
+For additional support look in the wiki's on github and additional architectural documentation can asked from the contibutors in the section contact.

 ### Code of Conduct